 Did it matter that Dubov was one of the few in Russia who publicly spoke out against Vladimir Putin?
 We'll get right to that.

 Dubov actually criticized Putin prior to the despicable attack of Ukraine.
-This year, soon after the war started, he led a contingent of Russia's leading chess players (including Nepomniachtchi) to pen an open letter against the war.
+Then, soon after the war started, he led a contingent of Russia's leading chess players (including Nepomniachtchi) to pen an open letter against the war.

 Sadly, Dubov and his chess brethren are greatly outnumbered.
 Most Russian sportsmen continue worshiping at the altar of Putin.
 This even includes those who make their living elsewhere.
 (We're looking at you, brown-nosing ass-licker Alexander Ovechkin!)